BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 21:31 Wherefore he called that place Beersheba; because there they sware both of them.

+21:32 Thus they made a covenant at Beersheba: then Abimelech rose up, and Phichol the chief captain of his host, and they returned into the land of the Philistines.

+21:33 And Abraham planted a grove in Beersheba, and called there on the name of the LORD, the everlasting God.
 ## The Book of Psalms

 	Psalm 01